wms2/mywms/README.md

 - Dialogs to consolidate stocks.
 Manual cleanup.
 - Distinguish between active and inactive products

-## Contribute
+## Bugs, issues and contributions

-__If you have any enhancements, please contribute to the project!__
+Contributions and suggestions are welcome.

-__If you have any idea of functional or technical enhancement, please contribute to the project!__
+If you have any idea of functional or technical enhancement, please contribute to the project.

-__If you plan to introduce this software into you own business matters, please contribute to the project!__
+And if you have any problem, please open an issue.